 Now that we have an idea of what a brand is, how about we dive in deeper and decipher the term “Re-Brand”.
 Wikipedia beautifully states that “Rebranding is a marketing strategy in which a new name, term, symbol, design, or combination thereof is created for an established brand with the intention of developing a new, differentiated identity in the minds of consumers, investors, and competitors”.

 Your brand is your company culture.
 It is the identifying mark of who you are and what type of experience you promise to offer your consumers.
 When deciding to rebrand, there are some key things you need to consider, such as how it will affect your customers and your bottom line.

 Is it important for brands to rebrand?

 To be honest, a company that is strategically branded enables buyers to easily identify their offerings and creates a need for engagement.
 Once a brand is developed, it provides an umbrella under which many different products can be offered and this in turn will aid in the provision of monumental economic leverage and awareness in the marketplace.
-Is your organisation going through a slow time where sales and the amount of new customers are decreasing or are you are losing loyal customers?
+Is your organisation going through a slow time where sales and the number of new customers are decreasing or are you losing loyal customers?
 It may be a good time to consider rebranding your company.

 Rebranding is enhancing your organisation’s identity and repositioning your organisation in the market.
 It doesn’t matter if your organisation is a local business, charity, church, school or government agency, as long as your organisation has a target market, branding is a necessity.